BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 the openings, so to speak, amidst everything that confines.

 **Q:** That’s why it says that the first <span lang="pi">*jhana*</span>
-is an opening, that escape - but now, as the sutta continues to state, could one see that there is still confinement there?
+is an opening, that escape—but now, as the sutta continues to state, could one see that there is still confinement there?

 **Nm:** Yes, but now it is getting abstract.
 If a person develops the